0chain/0chain/README.md

 ## 8. Building and Starting Blobber Nodes

-For detailed steps on building and starting blobbers, please clone the [blobber repository](https://github.com/0chain/blobber) and follow the guides below:
+For detailed steps on building and starting blobbers, follow the guides below:

 - [Directory Setup for Blobbers](https://github.com/0chain/blobber#directory-setup-for-blobbers)
 - [Building and Starting the Blobber Nodes](https://github.com/0chain/blobber#building-and-starting-the-nodes)

 Note: A block worker URL is a field in the `blobber/config/0chain_validator.yaml` and `blobber/config/0chain_blobber.yaml` configuration files that require the URL of blockchain network you want to connect to.
 Change the default value of block_worker field with the following: http://198.18.0.98:9091/ for the local chain.

-1. After starting blobbers check whether the blobber has registered to the blockchain by running the zbox command below:
+8.1).
+After starting blobbers check whether the blobber has registered to the blockchain by running the zbox command below:

 ```
 ./zbox ls-blobbers